 Evan Hannah, CEO

-Evan took on the role of ethics coordinator at his son’s school in 2014, and joined the Primary Ethics staff in 2017.
-Evan’s career began in journalism, before moving to management positions within media organisations.
-Now CEO of Primary Ethics, Evan’s focus is to build and strengthen the Primary Ethics program across the state.
+Evan took on the role of ethics coordinator at his son’s school in 2014 and joined the Primary Ethics staff in 2017.
+His career began in journalism, before moving to management positions within media organisations.
+As CEO of Primary Ethics, Evan’s focus is to build and strengthen the Primary Ethics program across the state.

 Elizabeth Allen, Engagement and Administration Manager

-Elizabeth is a seasoned ethics teacher (currently teaching stage 3) who joined Primary Ethics staff in 2017 to assist to with running the organisation and building relationships with stakeholders.
-Elizabeth has extensive experience in corporate communications and holds a Bachelor of Arts (Honours) in Political Science and German and a Graduate Diploma in Marketing and Consumer Behaviour.
+Elizabeth is a seasoned ethics teacher who joined Primary Ethics staff in 2017 to assist with running the organisation and building relationships with stakeholders.
+She has extensive experience in corporate communications and holds a Bachelor of Arts (Honours) in Political Science and German and a Graduate Diploma in Marketing and Consumer Behaviour.

-Paula’s background in IT support and recruitment administration, and strong customer service skills, has made her a valuable asset to the team.
-Since the birth of her son she has taken a keen interest in education and has completed a Cert III in Early Childhood Education.
-Paula runs the helpdesk and assists with enquiries from existing volunteers as well as people who are new to the program.
+Paula’s background in IT support and recruitment administration and her strong customer service skills make her a valuable asset to the team.
+Since the birth of her son, she has taken a keen interest in education and has completed a Cert III in Early Childhood Education.
+Paula runs the Helpdesk and assists with enquiries from existing volunteers as well as people who are new to the program.

 Coral Sturgess, Classroom Support Team (CST) Manager

 Coral is a CST member and manager, is also one of our teacher trainers and has a wealth of experience as a high school teacher and executive, a teacher trainer for the Department of Education and a university lecturer.
 Her role is to grow and manage a team of coaches who help ethics teachers enjoy the best outcomes for their classes.
 She also teaches ethics at Woodport PS.